Grand Mosque seizure: International reactions

-Surviving insurgents in custody of Saudi authorities (c.
-1979).
+Surviving insurgents in custody of Saudi authorities, 1979.

-Surviving insurgents in custody of Saudi authorities (c.
-1979).
+Surviving insurgents in custody of Saudi authorities, 1979.

 Shortly after news of the takeover was released, the new Islamic revolutionary leader of Iran, Ayatollah Khomeini, told radio listeners, "It is not beyond guessing that this is the work of criminal American imperialism and international Zionism."
 Anger fuelled by these rumours spread anti-American demonstrations throughout the Muslim world, noted occurring in the Philippines, Turkey, Bangladesh, eastern Saudi Arabia, the United Arab Emirates and Pakistan.

-In Islamabad, Pakistan, on the day following the takeover, the U.S. embassy in that city was overrun by a mob, which burned the embassy to the ground.
+In Islamabad, Pakistan, on the day following the takeover, the U.S. embassy was overrun by a mob, which burned the embassy to the ground.
 A week later, in Tripoli, Libya, another mob attacked and burned the U.S. embassy.
 Soviet agents also spread rumours that the U.S. was behind the Grand Mosque seizure.

 Trials and policy changes

-Al-Qahtani was killed in the recapture of the mosque, but Juhayman and 67 other insurgents who survived the assault were captured and later beheaded.
+Al-Qahtani was killed in the recapture of the mosque.
+Juhayman and 67 other insurgents who survived the assault were captured and later beheaded.
 They were not shown any leniency.
 The king secured a fatwa (edict) from the Council of Senior Scholars which found the defendants guilty of seven crimes: